Senior Pet Health, Exercise, and Financial Resources

 Basic Needs of Elderly Pets

-Senior pets tend to have different basic needs than their younger counterparts, such as planning to bring home a puppy or caring for a kitten.
+Because senior pets tend to have different basic needs than their younger counterparts, tending to them is unlike planning to bring home a puppy or caring for a kitten.
 Not only may they require more time and support than before, but they could also have needs specific to certain health issues that they’ve developed.

 General tips for taking care of your elderly pet’s basic needs include: